mcity/mcity_data_engine/README.md

 Open the [docs/index.html](./docs/index.html) file locally with your browser to see the API documentation.
 The documentation is updated automatically with Github Actions, generating pull requests.

+## Training

+Training runs are logged with [Weights and Biases](https://wandb.ai/mcity/mcity-data-engine).

 ## Datasets

 ### [MARS](https://ai4ce.github.io/MARS/)